qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 Execution Parameters
 --------------------

-In the course of several examples, you've encountered the ``options`` argument in function calls like:
+In the course of several examples, you've encountered the ``**options`` argument in function calls like:

 .. testcode:: python

-   res = platform.execute([sequence], options=options)
+   res = platform.execute([sequence], **options)

-Let's now delve into the details of the ``options`` parameter and understand its components.
+Let's now delve into the details of the ``options`` and understand its parts.

-The ``options`` parameter, represented by the :class:`qibolab.ExecutionParameters` class, is a vital element for every hardware execution.
+The ``options`` extra arguments, is a vital element for every hardware execution.
 It encompasses essential information that tailors the execution to specific requirements:

 - ``nshots``: Specifies the number of experiment repetitions.
 - ``relaxation_time``: Introduces a wait time between repetitions, measured in nanoseconds (ns).